bennett-lahn/rv32i-processor/README.md

 # Planned Improvements

-- **Synthesizeability on Altera FPGAs:** My design uses a pretty unconvential style of SystemVerilog, including heavy utilization of functions.
-I plan on massaging my design to make it synthesizeable on Altera FPGAs.
-This may involve some pretty extensive redesigning, as my processor utilizes unions (not supported by Quartus Prime) to interpret instruction data.
 - **Enhanced Branch Prediction:** My processor currently implements a backwards taken, forwards not taken static predictor.
 This is better than nothing, but my implementation calculates the branch address in two places (very inefficient).
 I plan on implementing a **branch target buffer** to rectify this, as well as a more advanced predictor if I more deeply pipeline my procesor.
 - **Constrained Random Verification Testbench:** My main future goal for this project.
 Although my processor can run arbitrary C code, there are several known and certainly many more unknown bugs in my design because I lack a thorough testing system.
 Hopefully, this testbench will be a good introduction to verification on using a project I am already intimately familiar with.